-Our two day course qualifies you as an Armed Forces Mental Health First Aider.
+This two day course qualifies people as Armed Forces Mental Health First Aiders, giving them:

 Practical skills to spot the triggers and signs of mental health issues

 Confidence to step in, reassure and support a person in distress

 Knowledge to help someone recover their health by guiding them to further support - whether that’s self-help resources, through the MOD, the NHS, support charities, or a mix